wiwa1978/blog-hugo-netlify/content/networkprogrammability/_2020-10-06_Chatbot_Python_Local.md

 ### Running our code locally

+Next step is to run the code.
+In our setup, it suffices to run the code locally as we are exposing our URL anyway to the external world through ngrok or localtunnel.

 ~blog-hugo-netlify-code/WebexT/p/deckofcards_bot master ❯ python3 chatbot.py
  * Serving Flask app "chatbot" (lazy loading)
  * Environment: production